son-n-pham/Agile-Web-Development/Javascript.md

 ### document.getElementById
 Similar to the 2 above but search by Id.
 However, an element, not array, is returned because there is only 1 Id in a HTML.

+### document.querySelector and document.querySelectorAll
+- Search element by selector similar to CSS's selector